jaydanurwin/gatsby-starter-material-business-markdown/content/posts/hello-world/index.md

 ---
 title: Hello World
 date: 2019-04-04T06:00:00.000+00:00
-featured_image: ./tyler-lastovich-453203-unsplash.jpg
+featured_image: ./tyler-lastovich-unsplash.png

 ---

-> ### TLDR;
+### TL;DR

-> We are in the business of making products and experiences designed so perfectly and so intentionally that you never have to ask for a > user manual.
+We are in the business of making products and experiences designed so perfectly and so intentionally that you never have to ask for a > user manual.
 Our blog is going to be a place for high quality, useful, distraction free content.

 Hey!
 Welcome to our blog!